c43721/RglBanScraper/README.md

 docker run -d [options] "your tag name here"
 ```

 Everything is using docker to help usability.
-It will work without docker, just run `node .` to start the program.
+It will work without docker, just run `npm i` to install dependencies, then `node .` to start the program.